MortalCoin/hyperion-dex-bot/README.md

 1. For each configured pool, the bot trades every second
 2. The trade amount is a random percentage (1-10%) of the current token balance
 3. If the previous trade was from token0 to token1, the next trade will be from token1 to token0, and vice versa

+## Monitoring with Kuma Push

+The bot integrates with [Kuma Push](http://kuma.example.com) for uptime monitoring and status updates:

+1. **Bot-level monitoring**: When the bot starts, it sends an "up" status to the general Kuma Push URL configured in `general_kuma_push`.

+2. **Pair-level monitoring**: For each trading pair, the bot sends status updates to the pair-specific Kuma Push URL configured in `kuma_push`:
+   - When pair monitoring starts: Sends an "up" status with message "Pair monitoring started"
+   - After successful swaps: Sends an "up" status with the transaction hash
+   - After failed swaps: Sends a "down" status with the error message

+This allows you to monitor both the overall bot status and the status of individual trading pairs in real-time.

 ## Security Considerations